dsalahutdinov/activerecord-data_integrity/README.md

  - [ ] presence of `dependend` option set for association and not confliction with underlying `ON DELETE` option of foreign key contraint
  - [ ] check for foreign keys to have bigint data type
  - [ ] presence of index for the foreign keys search
- - [ ] checks for paranoia models and indexes excludion "removed" rows
+ - [ ] checks for paranoia models and indexes exclusion "removed" rows

 2) Config for exluding some rules for the specific models (rubocop like)

 3) Autofix for the fixing the issue, mostly by generating safe migrations

-4) Possibility to run with checking only specific rule

 ## Contributing